Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Introduction

-Recent advances in the learning sciences, bolstered by technological progress, are driving the personalization of educational and training curricula to meet the unique needs of learners and trainees.
-This shift is underpinned by data-driven approaches that are integrated into the field of \textit{learning analytics} \cite{WhatIsMMLA}.
-Learning analytics focuses on gathering and evaluating data on learners' and trainees' behaviors---specifically, their approaches to learning and training tasks \cite{maseleno2018demystifying, Zilvinskis2017}.
-For example, intelligent tutoring systems like Practical Algebra Tutor \cite{koedinger1997intelligent} focus on diagnosing student errors, open-ended environments like Betty's Brain \cite{leelawong2008designing} adaptively scaffold learning, and teacher-feedback tools (e.g., \cite{rodriguez2018teacher, Hutchins2023}) assist educators in enhancing instruction through insights into student behaviors.
+Recent advances in education and technology are driving the personalization of educational and training curricula to meet the unique needs of learners and trainees.
+This shift is underpinned by data-driven approaches integrated into the field of \textit{learning analytics} \cite{WhatIsMMLA}, which focuses on gathering and evaluating data on learners' and trainees' behaviors to understand how they approach learning and training tasks \cite{maseleno2018demystifying, Zilvinskis2017}.
+For example, intelligent tutoring systems such as the Practical Algebra Tutor \cite{koedinger1997intelligent} focus on diagnosing student errors; open-ended environments like Betty's Brain \cite{leelawong2008designing} adaptively scaffold learning; and teacher-feedback tools (e.g., \citet{rodriguez2018teacher, Hutchins2023}) assist educators in enhancing instruction through insights into students' problem-solving processes.

-A central research question in learning analytics is, \textit{What types of data are necessary to gain insights into learner behaviors and performance, and enable meaningful support that advances student learning and training in different scenarios?} \cite{vatral2022using, ochoa2017multimodal}.
-Initially, the scope of data collection and analysis was constrained by available technology and computational methods in educational settings.
-Early learning analytics predominantly analyzed log data from computer-based environments, establishing correlations between students' behaviors and their digital interactions, thus forming the foundation for many contemporary theories and methods in the field \cite{hoppe2017computational, ochoa2017multimodal}.

-Advances in sensor and data collection technologies are extending learning analytics beyond traditional log-based analyses \cite{ochoa2017multimodal}.
-In physical learning spaces, log data is insufficient to capture all learner actions, affective states, and collaborative behaviors.
-Researchers now integrate additional data collection devices, such as video to capture physical interactions, microphones for conversations, biometric sensors for stress levels, and eye trackers for attention \cite{vatral2022using}.

-This enriched data collection provides a more comprehensive understanding of students' affective, cognitive, psychomotor, and metacognitive states, advancing multimodal learning analytics (MMLA) \cite{blikstein2013multimodal, blikstein2016multimodal, 3095923626}.
-MMLA has matured over a decade of research, disseminated through journal special issues \cite{BJETSpecialIssue, mdpiTrendsMultimodal, learninganalyticsSpecialSection}, conferences \cite{MMLASig}, an edited volume \cite{MMLAHandbook}, and systematic reviews \cite{Chango2022, Alwahaby2022, Shankar2018, Crescenzi2020, Mu2020, DiMitri2018, 3095923626}.
-This review focuses on \textit{applied research methods} in MMLA, building on this substantial foundation.